-Half-term might over – or nearly over – but it will be the Christmas holidays before we know it.
-So here are eight ways to help ensure your children enjoy going hunting as much as you do…
+It will soon be the Christmas holidays, so here are eight ways to help ensure your children enjoy going hunting as much as you do…

 1. Make sure they are WARM.
 Thick tweed shooting coats are often warmer than children’s riding jackets – and you can fit more layers underneath them.
 Woolly tights under breeches (tell the boys that all the jump jockeys wear them), and thick socks – but not too many pairs, as if they can’t wiggle their toes their feet will get colder.
 Good, thick gloves – if they are small enough to lose them easily, put them on the ends of a long bit of elastic and thread it through their coat sleeves.

 2. Go home as soon as your child announces it is cold – or bored.
 Patience now will pay off in the end.